 Russia

-As the political landscape shifted dramatically during Soviet President Mikhail Gorbachev’s reform-minded glasnost era, The Carter Center focused global attention on human rights issues as well as the vital role the media plays in reaching people and bringing about change.
+As the political landscape shifted dramatically during Soviet leader Mikhail Gorbachev’s reform-minded glasnost era, The Carter Center focused global attention on human rights issues, as well as the vital role the media plays in reaching people and bringing about change.

 Impact

-- Awarded the Carter-Menil Human Rights Prize in 1986 to Soviet physicist and dissident Yuri Orlov
+- Awarded the Carter-Menil Human Rights Foundation prize to Soviet physicist and dissident Yuri Orlov in 1986

 - Created the Commission on Radio and Television Policy in 1990